BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction-validation/network-level-validation-rules.md

 * 1 byte for the `OP_RETURN` [op code](/protocol/blockchain/script#operation-codes-opcodes)
 * 2 bytes for a push operation
 * Up to 220 bytes of data to be "pushed"

+In [HF-20210515](/protocol/forks/hf-20210515) this size limit was kept the same but allowed to apply to any number of data outputs in the transaction, provided the total size of data output locking scripts does not exceed the limit.
+For example, a transaction is now allowed to have three locking scripts that are each 74 bytes in length.
+However, a transaction with two data outputs each with 112-byte locking scripts would be invalid as `112 * 2 = 224` exceeds the 223-byte limit.

 ## Dust